Prakash Padukone

-Prakash Padukone (born 10 June 1955) is a former Indian badminton player.
-He was ranked World No. 1 in 1980; the same year he became the first Indian to win the All England Open Badminton Championships.
+Prakash Padukone (born 10 June 1955) is an Indian former badminton player.
+He was ranked World No. 1 in 1980 and the same year he became the first Indian to win the All England Open.
 He was awarded the Arjuna award in 1972 and the Padma Shri in 1982 by the Government of India.
 He is one of the co-founders of Olympic Gold Quest, a foundation dedicated to the promotion of Olympic sports in India.

 Early life

-Padukone was born on 10 June 1955 in Bangalore in Karnataka.His native is Padukone,Kundapur,Udupi.
+Padukone was born on 10 June 1955 in Bangalore in Karnataka.
 His father, Ramesh, was a secretary of the Mysore Badminton Association.

 Career

-Prakash was initiated into the game by his father Ramesh Padukone, who was the Secretary of the "Mysore Badminton Association" for many years.
+Prakash was initiated into the game by his father Ramesh Padukone, who was the Secretary of Mysore Badminton Association for many years.

-Padukone's first official tournament was the Karnataka state junior championship in 1962.
-Though he lost in the very first round, two years later he managed to win the state junior title.
-He changed his playing style into a more aggressive style in 1971, and won the Indian national junior title in 1972.
+Padukone's first official tournament was the Karnataka state junior championship in 1962, which he lost in the very first round.
+However, two years later he managed to win the state junior title.
+He changed his playing style to a more aggressive one in 1971, and won the Indian national junior title in 1972.
 He also won the senior title the same year.
-He won the National title consecutively for the next seven years.
+He won the national title consecutively for the next seven years.
 In 1978, he won his first major international title, the men's singles gold medal at the 1978 Commonwealth Games in Edmonton, Canada.
 In 1979, he won the "Evening of Champions" at the Royal Albert Hall, London.

-In 1980, he won the Danish Open, the Swedish Open and became the first Indian to win the men's singles title at the All England Championship with a victory over Indonesian rival Liem Swie King.
-He spent much of his international career training in Denmark, and developed close friendships with European players such as Morten Frost.
+In 1980, he won the Danish Open, the Swedish Open and became the first Indian to win the men's singles title at the All England Championship with a victory over Indonesia's Liem Swie King, who was one of the world's leading singles players of his era.
+Padukone spent much of his international career training in Denmark, and developed close friendships with European players such as Morten Frost.